HEALTHY MOUTH & GUMS

 The joints and muscles will therefore assume whatever position is dictated by the teeth.

-Muscles are composed of bundles of muscle fibers, and these fibers have a certain resting length at which they operate the best – their “physiological rest position”.
+Muscles are composed of bundles of muscle fibres, and these fibres have a certain resting length at which they operate the best – their “physiological rest position”.
 At this position, the muscle is in its most relaxed and strongest position.